BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 ![](../assets/06_persistent_storage_01.png)

 ### Deleting Pods with Ephemeral Storage
+__Objective__: Observe that by using ephemeral storage causes RocketChat to lose any previous data or configuration after a redeployment.

 To understand what will happen when a pod with ehemeral storage is removed,
 - Scale down both the rocketchat and mongo applications to 0 pods
 - Scale back up each application pod to 1 replica